Ready to tone and burn? Me too!

 Move 3: Alternating Overhead Push Presses

-- Bring your weighted objects to your shoulders, feet hip-width distance apart.
+- Bring your weighted objects to your shoulders, feet hip distance apart.
 Feet are hip-width distance apart, chest up and open, core engaged.

 - Sit your booty back, weight in your heels.
 Engage your core as you come back to standing, squeeze your booty at the top and press your arms overhead.